vylion/FIB-UPC-LP-python/README.md

 # FIB-UPC-LP-python-16S

 Python project for the course of LP at the FIB, UPC.
-Spring semester of 2016
+June of 2016

 The project consisted on: